Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 2. `handleTick` calls `props.handleTimerUpdate`, which updates our `gameState.elapsedTime` to `gameState.elapsedTime + 1`
 3. State was changed, so React re-renders the components.
 4. `<GameTimer>` was re-rendered and even though our `setInterval` timer remembers which function it should call back to ... **(`handleTick`)**, the `useEffect` hook does not remember anything from the previous render, including the previous "version" of `handleTick` from the previous render.
-5. This results in some really odd behavior such as `useEffect` telling us that `handleTick` should be marked as a dependency.
+5. This results in some really odd behavior such as `useEffect` telling us that `handleTick` should be marked as a dependency and added to the dependency array.

-So, in other words, we're creating a new `handleTick` function every time `<GameTimer>` is re-rendered but `setInterval` is still calling the orginal callback from the first render 🤯.
-This might seem very confusing ... *because it is 🤣* .., and you may be wondering why this is important as our timer seems to be working perfectly fine.
-There's a lot to unpack here, unfortunately, but it has been well explained by one of the most highly regarded experts on the React team, Dan Abramov, in his article titled [*"Making setInterval Declarative with React Hooks"*](https://overreacted.io/making-setinterval-declarative-with-react-hooks/)
+So, in other words, a new `handleTick` function is created every time `<GameTimer>` is re-rendered but `setInterval` is still calling the original callback from the first render 🤯.
+This might seem very confusing ... *because it is* 🤣.., and you're probably wondering why this is so important as our timer seems to be working perfectly fine.
+There's a lot to unpack here, and for the record, this strange behavior is by design.
+This issue has a lot to do with the declarative programming model of React clashing with the imperative programming model of `setInterval`.
+Fortunately, this anomaly is well explained by one of the most highly regarded experts on the React team, Dan Abramov.
+He explains all of this and more in his article titled [*"Making setInterval Declarative with React Hooks"*](https://overreacted.io/making-setinterval-declarative-with-react-hooks/).

-*By the way, this is a really big article, so the section we're going to get our inspiration from is* [right here](https://overreacted.io/making-setinterval-declarative-with-react-hooks/#refs-to-the-rescue)
+*By the way, this is a really big article, so the section for inspiration is available* [here](https://overreacted.io/making-setinterval-declarative-with-react-hooks/#refs-to-the-rescue)

-After looking over the article, you'll find the recommended approach to solving this problem is to create a `reference` with the `useRef` hook to our`handleTick` function that we can update to the latest version of `handleTick` each time the component re-renders.
+In the article, Dan recommends solving this problem by creating a mutable reference to our`handleTick` function with the `useRef` hook.
+We can dynamically update this reference to the latest version of `handleTick` each time the component re-renders.

-The `useRef` hook gives us a mutable reference we can persist between renders, which is the perfect tool for this particular task.
+The secret sauce to `useRef` is that it gives us a mutable reference we can persist between renders, which is the perfect tool for addressing this issue.

-Also, we'll need to before this dynamic updating of the new reference between renders using another call to the `useEffect` hook.
+We'll also need another side effect to handle the dynamic updating of the reference between renders; we'll accomplish this using another call to the `useEffect` hook.

 <br>
 <br>